mpv-player/mpv/DOCS/man/options.rst

 ``--video-sync=<audio|...>``
     How the player synchronizes audio and video.

+    If you use this option, you usually want to set it to ``display-resample`` to enable a timing mode that tries to not skip or repeat frames when for example playing 24fps video on a 24Hz screen.

     The modes starting with ``display-`` try to output video frames completely synchronously to the display, using the detected display vertical refresh rate as a hint how fast frames will be displayed on average.
 These modes